Vernon Carey Jr.

-Vernon A. Carey Jr. (born February 25, 2001) is an American professional basketball player who last played for the Washington Wizards of the National Basketball Association (NBA).
+Vernon A. Carey Jr. (born February 25, 2001) is an American professional basketball player who last played for Karşıyaka Basket of the Basketbol Süper Ligi (BSL).
 He played college basketball for the Duke Blue Devils.
-He finished his high school career at NSU University School as a five star recruit and among the top-ranked players in the 2019 class.
+He finished his high school career at NSU University School as a five-star recruit and among the top-ranked players in the 2019 class.

 High school career

 Carey starred for four years at University School of Nova Southeastern University in Fort Lauderdale, Florida.
-During his freshman season, he averaged 18.0 points, 7.0 rebounds, and 2.0 blocks while leading the Sharks to a 15–9 overall record.
+During his freshman season, he averaged 18.0 points, 7.0 rebounds and 2.0 blocks while leading the Sharks to a 15–9 overall record.
 As a sophomore, Carey averaged 22.0 points and 8.0 rebounds per game, while leading his team to a 20–7 record and a Florida district state championship.
 After his sophomore year, Carey was named to the 2017 Miami Herald and Sun Sentinel all-district teams as well as 2017 MaxPreps All-American honorable mention.

 As a junior, Carey averaged 26.0 points and 10.1 rebounds a game, while leading the Sharks to an overall record of 36–2, the 2018 Florida 5A state championship, and championships at the 2017 City of Palms Invitational and the 2017 John Wall Invitational.
 Carey led his team to the finals at the High School National Tournament, losing in the championship game to Montverde Academy and its star, RJ Barrett.

 Carey averaged 17.4 points and 5.3 rebounds per game on the Nike Elite Youth Basketball League (EYBL) Circuit for his AAU team, Nike Team Florida.